-2727 Mahan Drive, Building 1, Mail Stop 26 Tallahassee, FL 32308
+2727 Mahan Drive, Building 1, Mail Stop 26 Tallahassee, FL 32308 1-888-419-3456 (toll free)

-Toll-free: 1-888-419-3456

-SECTION 26: GLOSSARY
+SECTION 25: GLOSSARY

-For purposes of this Member Handbook and any attachments, amendments, and endorsements, the following terms shall have the meanings set forth below except for those terms that specifically are defined in other sections of this Member Handbook:
+For purposes of this Member Handbook and any attachments, amendments, and endorsements, the following terms shall have the meanings set forth below:

-Accident means accidental bodily injury sustained by the Covered Person that results in and is the direct cause of medical expenses independent of Illness.
+Accident means accidental bodily injury sustained by the covered person that results in and is the direct cause of medical expenses independent of illness.

 Accidental Dental Injury means an injury to sound natural teeth (not previously compromised by decay), caused by a sudden, unintentional, and unexpected event or force.
-This term does not include injuries to the mouth, structures within the oral cavity, or natural teeth caused by biting or chewing, surgery, or treatment for a disease or Illness.
+This term does not include injuries to the mouth, structures within the oral cavity, or natural teeth caused by biting or chewing, surgery, or treatment for a disease or illness.

-Allowed Amount means the maximum amount Capital Health Plan will pay to Non-Contracting Providers for Covered Services other than Emergency Services and Care.
-This amount is determined solely by Capital Health Plan and is based upon many factors, including but not limited to: the cost of providing the Covered Services; the charge(s) of the provider; the charge(s) of similar providers within a particular geographic area; various pre-negotiated payment amounts and Capital Health Plan's pre-established fee schedules.
-In no event will the allowed amount be greater than the amount the provider actually charge(s).
-The allowed amount may be modified by Capital Health Plan at any time without the consent or notice to the Employer Plan Sponsor or any Member.
+Allowance means the maximum amount Capital Health Plan will pay to Non-Contracting Providers for Covered Services other than Emergency Services and Care.
+This amount is determined solely by Capital Health Plan and is based upon many factors, including but not limited to: the cost of providing the Covered Services; the charge(s) of the provider; the charge(s) of similar providers within a particular geographic area; various prenegotiated payment amounts and Capital Health Plan's pre-established fee schedules.
+In no event will the Allowance be greater than the amount the provider actually charge(s).
+The Allowance may be modified by Capital Health Plan at any time without the consent or notice to the Employer Sponsor or any Member.